What to Look for and Where to Look

 WHEN?: If you plan to utilize a wedding planner, it is in your best interest to book them first and foremost, as they will be assisting you in the process of selecting and booking other vendors/venues.
 They often have connections with other professionals in the industry and can help guide you in selecting reputable and dependable individuals.

 WHAT?: As mentioned above, wedding coordination takes on a variety of different forms.
 It is important to discuss what is included in the wedding coordination package when you book with your wedding coordinator.
 If you are booking a “day-of” coordinator, you can expect assistance with tasks commonly reserved for the “day of” your wedding – navigating the venue, keeping track of the wedding timeline, putting out small fires, etc. If you are booking a “wedding planner,” you can anticipate a more comprehensive experience, during which the planner assists in locating/booking appropriate vendors, choosing a venue, developing/realizing your central theme, and troubleshooting any problems or issues along the way.

-WHERE?: Below is a list of local and national chains that can serve as a starting point for your wedding dress:
+WHERE?: Below is a list of local wedding coordination services that can serve as a starting point for your coordination needs: